otam-mato/istio/README.md

 > [!NOTE]
 > This is a part of a series of demo projects in which I manipulate a Node.js application applying various technologies.<br>
 >
 > The app built using Node.js and Express and integrates with MySQL database, originally presented at this [GitHub Repository](https://github.com/otam-mato/nodejs_mysql_web_app_terraform.git).
-The previous [project](https://github.com/otam-mato/nodejs_mysql_web_app_kubernetes.git) involved the "Canary" deployment on **AWS EKS**.
+The previous [project](https://github.com/otam-mato/nodejs_mysql_web_app_kubernetes.git) involved deployment of the app on **Azure AKS**.
 >
-> In the current installment, we're deploying the web application on **MS Azure AKS** using **HELM**.
-Subsequently, we'll introduce the second version of the app and then rollback to the first version.
+> Transition to microservices often brings complexities related to traffic management, security, and observability.
+This is where **Istio** steps in, offering a comprehensive service mesh solution that streamlines these challenges.
+Istio is an open source service mesh platform designed to enhance the management, security, policy enforcement, and observability of microservices-based applications.
+>
+> In the current installment, we're setting up the service mesh with **Istio** and demonstrate observability features with **Kiali**, **Jaeger**, **Prometheus** and **Grafana**.
 <br>

 ## Deployment Strategy

-The **HELM** is a package manager for Kubernetes applications.
-It simplifies the deployment and management of applications on Kubernetes clusters.
-Helm uses charts, which are packages of pre-configured Kubernetes resources, to define, install, and upgrade even the most complex Kubernetes applications and their dependencies.
-It helps streamline the deployment process, reduce errors, and enable versioning and rollbacks for Kubernetes applications.
+The transition to microservices often brings complexities related to traffic management, security, and observability.
+This is where **Istio** steps in, offering a comprehensive service mesh solution that streamlines these challenges.
+Istio is an open source service mesh platform designed to enhance the management, security, policy enforcement, and observability of microservices-based applications.

 1. In this demo, we will use **HELM** to deploy:
    - V1 deployment which will host the version 1 of the app.